sarah-moore/lousy-graphs/week_schedule.md

 - Motivating Questions:

-   - What is *data visualization* and is this just about graphs?
+   - Is this just about graphs?

    - What decisions guide the visualization process?